t-elston/neuropixel_preprocessing/README.md

 ## Extracting event codes and aligning your data onto a common timeline

-`npx_spike_sorting_pipeline.ipynb` also extracts the event codes and edges of syncrhonization pulses across all of your data streams and places all of your spike/event data onto a common timeline.
+`npx_spike_sorting_pipeline.ipynb` also extracts the event codes and edges of synchronization pulses across all of your data streams and places all of your spike/event data onto a common timeline.

 **<ins>Note:</ins>** For the nidaq stream, it assumes that you are using analog channel 0 as your sync_channel - in other words, that you have run a coax cable from the IMEC card on the NI-chassis to analog channel 0 on your nidaq board.